malbion/PlantInteractionNetworks/README.md

 2 - analyses.R
 3 - figures.R

+Note that analyses.R and figures.R depend on data files that are written and saved by the previous scripts, into the folders described below.
+Copies of those data files have been saved in the uploaded_results folder so that analyses and figures can still be conducted without having to run the model.
+Note that given every model run is unique, those data files will differ slightly from any data files output by running the model on your personal computer.

-The scripts provided also call to the following folders, not uploaded here, to store results.
+The scripts above call to the following folders, not uploaded here, to store results.
 For best results, create these same folders.
 They should be empty previous to running the models and analyses:

 **model:** store files related to the joint model - output, validation tests, transformed parameters.
 Contains the following folders:
 ./output/1 /2 /3